timmd-9216/trust-engine-v2/README.md

 3. Deploys to Cloud Run
 4. Runs health check
 5. Outputs service URL

+**Note on Docker Images:**
+A single Docker image is built and pushed to Artifact Registry with the name based on `GCP_SERVICE_NAME` (e.g., `trust-engine-v2`).
+Both Cloud Run services (the main API service and the optional NLP processing service) use this same image.
+The difference is in the runtime configuration:
+- **Main service**: Uses the default `APP_MODULE=trust_api.main:app`
+- **NLP service**: Uses `APP_MODULE=trust_api.nlp.main:app` (set via environment variable)

+This approach is efficient as it:
+- Reduces storage in Artifact Registry (one image instead of two)
+- Ensures both services use the same codebase version
+- Simplifies maintenance and deployment

 **Manual Cloud Build + Deploy (no local Docker)**
 ```bash